-The term "controversy" is defined, for purposes of arbitration, in subdivision (c) of Section 1280 of the Code of Civil Procedure.
+The term "controversy" is defined, for purposes of arbitration, in subdivision (c) of Section 1280.

-The enactment of this division does not imply that public entities authorized to purchase, but not to condemn, property are not authorized to agree to arbitration.
-See Section 1302(d).
+The enactment of this chapter does not imply that public entities authorized to purchase, but not to condemn, property are not authorized to agree to arbitration.
+See Section 1273.030(d).

-This division contains no provisions comparable to [Code of Civil Procedure Sections 1244, 1246, and 1246.1], which require that all persons having an interest in the property be named as defendants in the condemnation complaint, permit any unnamed interest holder to intervene in the proceeding, and provide for allocation of the award among holders of various interest.
-The division assumes that prudence on the part of the acquiring agency will assure that it agrees to arbitrate with the person who owns the interest it seeks to acquire.
+This chapter contains no provisions comparable to Sections 1250.220, 1250.230, and 1260.220, which require that all persons having an interest in the property be named as defendants in the condemnation complaint, permit any unnamed interest holder to appear as a defendant in the proceeding, and provide for allocation of the award among holders of various interests.
+The chapter assumes that prudence on the part of the acquiring agency will assure that it agrees to arbitrate with the person who owns the interest it seeks to acquire.
 Also, the interests of persons other than parties to the arbitration would be unaffected by the arbitration agreement or the carrying out of that agreement.
-In short, unlike the in rem character of an eminent domain proceeding, an arbitration operates only as a contract and conveyance between the parties to the particular agreement.
+In short, an arbitration agreement and award operates only as a contract and conveyance between the parties to the particular agreement.

 Subdivision (a).
 Subdivision (a) authorizes any acquirer of property for public use to agree to arbitrate the question of compensation and to act in accordance with the agreement.
-The subdivision does not imply that the public entity must have complied with the formalities (such as the adoption of a formal condemnation resolution) commonly prescribed as conditions precedent to the commencement of an eminent domain proceeding.
+The subdivision does not imply that the public entity must have complied with the formalities (such as the adoption of a formal condernation resolution) commonly prescribed as conditions precedent to the commencement of an eminent domain proceeding.
 Rather, the subdivision contemplates that the question of compensation may be submitted to arbitration whenever acquisition has been authorized in the manner required of the particular entity or agency.
-As the arbitration agreement ordinarily would commit the public entity to purchase the property at the amount of the award (see Section 1303), the agreement should be approved and executed in the same manner as a contract to purchase property.
+As the arbitration agreement ordinarily would commit the public entity to purchase the property at the amount of the award (see Section 1273.040), the agreement should be approved and executed in the same manner as a contract to purchase property.
 Cf. Santa Monica Unified School Dist. v.
 Persh, 5 Cal.
-App.3d 945, Cal.
+App.3d 945, 85 Cal.
 Rptr.
-(1970).
+463 (1970).